DanielGeorgeMathew/Multi-Modal-CNN/README.md

-/images has design diagram implemented in pytorch in /src.
+/images has design diagram implemented in pytorch3.9 in /src.